h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 ## Configuration of ALPN for RADIUS/1.1

-Clients or servers supporting this specification can do so by extending their TLS configuration through the addition of a new configuration flag, called "RADIUS/1.1" here.
+Clients or servers supporting this specification can do so by extending their TLS configuration through the addition of a new configuration flag, called "Version" here.
 The exact name given below does not need to be used, but it is RECOMMENDED that administrative interfaces or programming interfaces use a similar name in order to provide consistent terminology.
 This flag controls how the implementation signals use of this protocol via ALPN.

+When set, this flag contains the list of permitted ALPN versions in humanly readable form.
+The implementation may allow multiple values in one variable, or allow multiple variables, or instead use two configuration for "minimum" and "maximum" allowed versions.
+We assume here that there is one variable, which can be configured as:

+* unset,
+* containing value "1.0" - forbid RADIUS/1.1.
+* containing values "1.0" and "1.1" - allow either historic RADIUS/TLS or RADIUS/1.1
+* containing value "1.1" - require RADIUS/1.1.

+This configuration is also extensible to future ALPN names if that extension becomes necessary.

+A more descriptive definition of the variable and the meaning of the values is given below.

 Configuration Flag Name

-> RADIUS/1.1
+> Version

-Allowed Values
+Values

-> forbid - Forbid the use of RADIUS/1.1
+> When the flag is unset, ALPN is not used.
 >
->> A client with this configuration MUST NOT signal any protocol name via ALPN.
-The system MUST use RADIUS over TLS
->> as defined in {{RFC6614}} and {{RFC7360}}.
+> Any connection MUST use historic RADIUS/TLS.
+>
+>> Client Behavior
 >>
->> A server with this configuration MUST NOT signal any protocol name via ALPN.
-The system MUST use RADIUS over TLS
+>>> The client MUST NOT send any protocol name via ALPN.
->> as defined in {{RFC6614}} and {{RFC7360}}.
 >>
+>> Server Behavior
+>>
+>>> The server MUST NOT signal any protocol name via ALPN.
+>>>
->> A server with this configuration MUST NOT close the connection if it receives an ALPN name from the client.
-Instead, it simply does not reply with ALPN,  and finishes the TLS connection setup as defined previously in {{RFC6614}}
+>>> If the server receives an ALPN name from the client, it MUST NOT close the connection.
+Instead, it simply does not reply with ALPN, and finishes the TLS connection setup as defined for historic RADIUS/TLS.
+>>>
+>>> Note that if the client sends "radius/1.1", the client will see that the server failed to acknowledge this request, and will close the connection.
+For any other client configuration, the connection will use historic RADIUS/TLS.

-> allow - Allow (or negotiate) the use of RADIUS/1.1
+> "1.0" - send "radius/1.0", and use historical RADIUS/TLS.
 >
+>>  When the "Version" configuration flag is set to "1.0", the system will send the ALPN string "radius/1.0".
+However, everything else about the connection is identical to historic RADIUS/TLS.
+>
+>> This behavior is used to help administrators distinguish between systems which can use ALPN from ones which cannot use ALPN.
+The act of sending the name "radius/1.0" is an implicit statement that the system is likely to also support "radius/1.1".
+>
+>> Client Behavior
+>>
+>>> The client MUST send only the ALPN string "radius/1.0".
+>>>
+>>> The client will receive either no ALPN response from the server, or an ALPN response of "radius/1.0", or a TLS alert of "no_application_protocol" (120).
+>>>
+>>> If the connection remains open, the client MUST use historic RADIUS/TLS.
+>>
+>> Server Behavior
+>>
+>>> If the server receives no ALPN name from the client, it MUST use historic RADIUS/TLS.
+>>>
+>>> If the server receives an ALPN name "radius/1.0" from the client, it MUST reply with ALPN "radius/1.0", and then use historic RADIUS/TLS.
+>>>
+>>>  Note that the server may receive multiple ALPN names from the client.
+So long as the server receives "radius/1.0", it can reply with "radius/1.0".
+>>>
+>>> If the server receives one or more ALPN names from the client, but none of the names match "radius/1.0", it MUST reply with a TLS alert of "no_application_protocol" (120), and then close the TLS connection.

+> "1.0, 1.1" - Negotiate historic RADIUS/TLS or RADIUS/1.1
+>
 >> This value MUST be the default setting for implementations which support this specification.
 >>
->> A client with this configuration MUST use ALPN to signal that "radius/1.1" can be used.
-The client MUST use RADIUS/1.1 if the server responds signalling ALPN "radius/1.1".
-If no ALPN response is received from the server, the client MUST use RADIUS over TLS as defined in previous specifications.
+>>  Connections MAY use either historic RADIUS/TLS or RADIUS/1.1.
 >>
->> A server with this configuration MAY reply to a client with an ALPN string of "radius/1.1", but only if the client first signals support for that protocol name via ALPN.
-If the client does not signal ALPN, the server MUST NOT reply with any ALPN name.
+>> Client Behavior
+>>
+>>> The client MUST send both "radius/1.0" and "radius/1.1" via ALPN.
+>>>
+>>> If the client receives no ALPN response from the server, or an ALPN response of "radius/1.0", it MUST use historic RADIUS/TLS.
+>>>
+>>> If the client receives an ALPN response of "radius/1.1" from the server, it MUST use RADIUS/1.1.
+>>>
+>>> Otherwise the client receives a TLS alert of "no_application_protocol" (120) from the server, and the connection is terminated.
+>>
+>> Server Behavior
+>>
+>>> If the server receives no ALPN name from the client, it MUST use historic RADIUS/TLS.
+>>>
+>>> If the server receives an ALPN name "radius/1.0" from the client, it MUST reply with ALPN "radius/1.0", and then use historic RADIUS/TLS.
+>>>
+>>>  Note that the server may receive multiple ALPN names from the client.
+So long as the server receives an ALPN name "radius/1.0" from the client, it is deemed to match, and the connection MUST use historic RADIUS/TLS.
+>>>
+>>> If the server receives one or more ALPN names from the client, but none of the names match "radius/1.0", it MUST reply with a TLS alert of "no_application_protocol" (120), and then close the TLS connection.

-> require -  Require the use of RADIUS/1.1
+> "1.1" -  Require the use of RADIUS/1.1
 >
->> A client with this configuration MUST use ALPN to signal that "radius/1.1" can be used.
-The client MUST use RADIUS/1.1 if the server responds signalling ALPN "radius/1.1".
-If no ALPN response is received from the server, the client MUST close the connection.
+> Any connection MUST use RADIUS/1.1
+>
+>> Client Behavior
 >>
->> A server with this configuration MUST close the connection if the client does not signal "radius/1.1" via ALPN.
+>>> The client MUST send only the ALPN string "radius/1.1".
+>>>
+>>> If the client receives no ALPN response from the server, or an ALPN response of anything other than "radius/1.1", it MUST close the TLS connection.
+>>>
+>>> If the client receives an ALPN response of "radius/1.1" from the server, it MUST use RADIUS/1.1.
+>>>
+>>> Otherwise the client receives a TLS alert of "no_application_protocol" (120) from the server, and the connection is terminated.
 >>
->> A server with this configuration MUST reply with the ALPN protocol name "radius/1.1" if the client signals "radius/1.1".
-The server and client both MUST then use RADIUS/1.1 as the application-layer protocol.
-There is no reason to signal support for a protocol, and then not use it.
+>> Server Behavior
+>>
+>>> If the server receives no ALPN name from the client, it MUST reply with a TLS alert of "no_application_protocol" (120), and then close the TLS connection.
+>>>
+>>> If the server receives an ALPN name "radius/1.0" from the client, it MUST reply with a TLS alert of "no_application_protocol" (120), and then close the TLS connection.
+>>>
+>>>  Note that the server may receive multiple ALPN names from the client.
+So long as the server receives an ALPN name "radius/1.1" from the client, it is deemed to match, and the connection MUST use RADIUS/1.1.
+>>>
+>>> If the server receives one or more ALPN names from the client, but none of the names match "radius/1.1", it MUST reply with a TLS alert of "no_application_protocol" (120), and then close the TLS connection.

-Using "allow" as the default setting means that implementations will be compatible with both existing RADIUS/TLS connections, and with "radius/1.1" connections.
-It is therefore the only setting which will not result in connection errors.
+By requiring the "allow" setting to be the default, implementations will be compatible with both historic RADIUS/TLS connections, and with RADIUS/1.1 connections.
+It is therefore the only default setting which will not result in connection errors.

-Once administrators verify that both ends of a connection support RADIUS/1.1, and that it has been negotiated successfully, the configurations SHOULD be updated to use "require".
+Once administrators verify that both ends of a connection support RADIUS/1.1, and that it has been negotiated successfully, the configurations SHOULD be updated to require RADIUS/1.1.
 The connections should be monitored after this change to ensure that the systems continue to remain connected.
 If there are connection issues, then the configuration should be reverted to using "allow", until such time as the connection problems have been resolved.

-We reiteratate that systems implementing this specification, but configured with "forbid" as above, will behave exactly the same as systems which do not implement this specification.
-Systems implementing RADIUS/1.1 SHOULD NOT be configured to use "forbid".
-That value exists mainly for completeness, and for give administrators the flexibility to control their own deployments.
+We reiteratate that systems implementing this specification, but configured with setting which forbid RADIUS/1.1, will behave exactly the same as systems which do not implement this specification.
+Systems implementing RADIUS/1.1 SHOULD NOT be configured by default to forbid that protocol.
+That setting exists mainly for completeness, and to give administrators the flexibility to control their own deployments.

 If a server determines that there are no compatible application protocol names, then as per {{RFC7301}} Section 3.2, it MUST send a TLS alert of "no_application_protocol" (120), which signals to the other end that there is no compatible application protocol.
 It MUST then close the connection.
 This requirement applies to both new sessions, and to resumed sessions.